tarcisiotmf/earth-metabolome-initiative.github.io/content/home/welcome.md

 content:
   slides:
-    - title: 🌍 What is the Earth Metabolome Initiative ? 🌎
+    - title: 🌍 The Earth Metabolome Initiative 🌎
       content: _A global effort to profile the metabolic content of all currently known species on our planet_
       font_size: XS
       align: center